 About Jonny Barger

-Regional Sales Manager Jonny Barger works closely with CSC Corptax® clients to help them drive efficiencies to improve their work-life balance and increase their value to their companies.
+Former Regional Sales Manager Jonny Barger worked closely with CSC Corptax® clients to help them drive efficiencies to improve their work-life balance and increase their value to their companies.

 About Gwen Riggs